Funding opportunity

 What we're looking for

-MRC is looking to support the early-stage development of interventions that seek to address either UK or global public health challenges.
+We are looking to support the early-stage development of interventions that seek to address either UK or global public health challenges.
 This might include qualitative and quantitative primary research and the development of theory and logic models.
 However, emphasis should be placed on developing the intervention.

-This opportunity supports the incorporation of systems thinking in addressing public health challenges.
+This funding opportunity supports the incorporation of systems thinking in addressing public health challenges.
 It is justifiable to focus on just aspect of a system as long as the wider systems context is recognised, for example, in the framework for evaluation.

 It also strongly encourages the use of interdisciplinary teams and co-production with users and other relevant stakeholders, such as policy makers.